Support

 The template of the Letter of Commitment is available in the Resources section

 3.2.
-As a Hosting Company, are there any obligations toward the project consortium/employer of the Visiting Researcher?
+As a Hosting Company, are there any obligations toward the project consortium/employer of the Visiting Talent?

 In most cases, there are no formal reporting requirements.
-However, the primary obligation is for the Hosting Company to provide the Visiting Researcher with meaningful, hands-on experience.
-In fact, researchers are authorised to undertake internships when the consortium or employer deems the contribution beneficial to the project's scientific output and/or the development of the researcher’s entrepreneurial and business skills.
+However, the primary obligation is for the Hosting Company to provide the Visiting talent with meaningful, hands-on experience.
+In fact, beneficiaries are authorised to undertake internships when the consortium or employer deems the contribution beneficial to the project's scientific output and/or the development of the researcher’s entrepreneurial and business skills.

 If your company plans to host a researcher under the MSCA programme, please refer to Section 7 of this page for specific programme requirements.